shubhamv387/NEXTSimpleCrudApp/README.md

 MONGODB_URI='YOUR_MONGO_DB_CONNECTION_STRING_HERE'
 ```

+## Run the app

-Then ti run your app in development mode do this:
+Then to run your app in development mode do this:

 ```bash
 npm run dev